Actions Against Police

 What will I be entitled to?

-You may be entitled to compensation for your action against the police claim as well as, or instead of, an apology or admission of guilt.
+You may be entitled to compensation for your action against the police claim as well as, an apology or admission of responsibility.
 If you are, you may be compensated as follows:

 - Basic damages- this is an amount awarded by the court to compensate you for your claim.
 The amount payable varies depending on the circumstances of your claim.

-- Aggravated damages- if the judge accepts that your feelings have been injured, you may receive this as well.
-Awards exceed £1,000.00 for this.
+- Aggravated damages- if the court accept that your feelings have been injured, you may receive this as well.
+Awards exceed £1,700.00 for this.

 - Exemplary damages- if the court considers that the police acted in an unconstitutional, arbitrary or oppressive way, it can order that you should receive at least £5,500.00 as well to punish the police.